Tunnel discovered beneath Egyptian temple may lead to Cleopatra's tomb, archaeologist says - KTVZ

 Now, Martinez said, she is at “the beginning of a new journey” — underwater excavations.

-According to a statement issued by the Ministry for Tourism and Antiquities, the Egyptian coastline has been battered by earthquakes over the centuries, causing parts of the Tamposiris Magna to collapse and sink under the waves.
+According to a statement issued by the Ministry of Tourism and Antiquities, the Egyptian coastline has been battered by earthquakes over the centuries, causing parts of the Taposiris Magna to collapse and sink under the waves.

 This is where Martinez and her team are looking next.
 Although it is “too early to know where these tunnels lead,” she is hopeful.